fishcus/KAP-manual/en/security/data_acl/project_acl.en.md

 ## Project ACL

 Project ACLs determines whether a user/user group can access a certain project in Kyligence Enterprise.
-Kyligence Enterprise has four built-in project access roles, *Admin*, *Management*, *Operation* and *Query*. *Admin* includes the other three permissions, *Management* includes *Operation* and *Query* permissions, *Operation* includes *Query* permissions.
+Kyligence Enterprise has four built-in project level permissions, *Admin*, *Management*, *Operation* and *Query*. *Admin* includes the other three permissions, *Management* includes *Operation* and *Query* permissions, *Operation* includes *Query* permissions.

 - *QUERY*: Permission to query tables/cubes in the project.
 If pushdown is enabled, user/group can query tables loaded to the project when there's no ready cube to answer the query.
 - *OPERATION*: Permission to build a cube in the project, including rebuild a segment, resume or discard jobs.